reema0814/mslearn-fabric/Instructions/Labs/Getting-Started.md

    ![09](./Images/gs/09.png)

-1. On the **Sign into Microsoft Azure** tab you will see the login screen, in that enter the following email/username and then click on **Next**.
+1. On the **Sign-in into Microsoft Azure** tab you will see the login screen, in that enter the following email/username and then click on **Next**.
    * Email/Username: <inject key="AzureAdUserEmail"></inject>

      ![04](./Images/gs/04.png)